Excellencies, Distinguished Delegates,

 We are also rethinking our development paradigm to achieve the future we want.
 President Solih’s administration has introduced significant legislative and policy measures to ‘reduce, reuse and recycle’.
 Under these measures the use of single-use plastics will be completely phased out by 2023.

 At the international front, we advocate for the realisation of the right to a Safe, Clean, Healthy and Sustainable Environment.
-As a bold effort by the core group on human rights and environment, we amplified our advocacy collectively, through joint statement at the 46th Session of the HRC, the possible recognition of the right to a safe, clean, healthy and sustainable environment, and are working towards a proclamation at the September session of the Human Rights Council in 2021.
+As a bold effort by the core group on human rights and environment, we amplified our advocacy collectively, through a joint statement at the 46th Session of the HRC, the possible recognition of the right to a safe, clean, healthy and sustainable environment, and are working towards a proclamation at the September session of the Human Rights Council in 2021.

 We also support the creation of a new mandate on climate change to help promote rights-based climate actions at the Human Rights Council.
 We mean to lead by example.
 Addressing Climate Change does not only benefit Small Island Developing States, or the states most vulnerable to the effects of climate change.
 It benefits everyone.